How does Shape of Emotion work?

 Here we go inwards, with eyes closed or cast down, to observe the feeling and watch the shape or form of the feeling show itself without judgment or analysis.
 This shape can be 2D or 3D, organic, geometric, an object, gas or liquid in form.
 There are no rules or requirements.
 It just shows up as it does.
 And usually different every time.

-A kaleidoscope is the collective noun for butterflies and also symbolises the dramatic and yet beautiful transformation that can occur when using Shape of Emotion.
+A kaleidoscope is also the collective noun for butterflies.
+For us it symbolises the dramatic and yet beautiful transformation that can occur when using Shape of Emotion.